william-wall/AutoReview-MEVN-API-TESTING-MOCHA-CHAI/README.md

 The test suite using supertest points to the hosted Heroku application which has mLab embedded into its code, meaning that a direct mLab connection is not made rather it is automatically rendered by the hosted server.

+NOTE: Heroku is naturally slow for the FIRST http response, run npm start a second time for guaranteed success if supertest shows failure the first time.

 URL: http://autoreview-testing.herokuapp.com/